Work permits for employees in Portugal: A complete guide for employers [2024]

 Here are the steps to obtain a temporary work visa:

-• The worker applies for the visa.
-This will require them to gather required documents including passports, proof of qualifications, and any other materials.
+- The worker applies for the visa.
+This will require them to gather the necessary documents, including passports, proof of qualifications, and any other materials.

 Employees must obtain a visa to travel to Portugal.
 Then, once there, they have four months to convert that into a residence permit and then obtain an additional permit to work there legally.

-Though visa requirements may vary by visa program and the application’s circumstances, all work visas require the following:
+Though visa requirements may vary by visa program and the application’s circumstances, most work visas require the following:

 Do US citizens need a work permit to work in Portugal?